elijahcarrel/inbox-comics/README.md

 ## Services & Frameworks used
 ### Client (UI)
 1. ES6 Typescript & TSLint
-1. Zeit Now for deployment
+1. Vercel CLI for deployment
-1. Zeit Next.js for SSR (server-side-rendered) React framework and routing
+1. Vercel Next.js for SSR (server-side-rendered) React framework and routing
 1. Apollo Client (GraphQL) with react-hooks library for communication with server
-1. SCSS modules (my personal CSS-in-JS solution of choice, though I realize it's a touchy subject)
+1. SCSS modules

 ### Server (Back-End)
 1. ES6 Typescript & TSLint
-1. Zeit Now for deployment
+1. Vercel CLI for deployment
 1. Apollo Server (GraphQL) for communication with client
 1. MongoDB Atlas for our database cluster
 1. Mongoose for interacting with mongodb database
 1. ElasticEmail for sending emails-- would not recommend, but is the cheapest option and we have very basic needs.

 ## Why this project is open-sourced
-It is a good question.
-I don't expect the business logic that is specific to the <https://inboxcomics.com> service to be helpful to anyone else.
-However, it does make good use of what I think are some of the best modern web-app frameworks, such as speedy server-side react in the form of Next.js, a flexible but well-defined database schema and interaction layer in the form of MongoDB/Mongoose, and everyone's favorite client/server interaction layer: GraphQL (specifically, Apollo Client and Apollo Server).
-It also provides an excellent example of using Zeit as a deployment platform (which I have grown to appreciate very much).
-Consequently, this repo can serve as a starter pack for developing modern web apps in 2019.
+Simply because it's a good template for creating modern web apps.
+Feel free to fork this as a template for your own project (deleting all the business logic of course).

 ## Developer Instructions
 ### Getting environment set up.